Supporting Guidance: employer compliance: guidance by subject: settlement: time limit for recovery: NIC

 There is nothing in the NICs legislation that specifies any time limit for recovery.

-It does not remove a liability; it restricts the power to enforce payment of a debt by civil proceedings.
+They do not remove a liability; they restrict the power to enforce payment of a debt by civil proceedings.
 These are two separate issues.

-The Act provides a defence against collection of the debt.
+The acts provide a defence against collection of the debt.

-It is no more than a defence, and is a defence which can be overcome in cases where there is evidence of fraud or deliberate concealment.
+It is no more than a defence, and as such may be overcome in cases where there is evidence of fraud or deliberate concealment.

 - where there is no evidence of fraud or deliberate concealment of a NIC liability

 - where there is evidence of fraud or deliberate concealment of a NIC liability.